ffdo/ffdo-ansible/README.md

 * Install ansible for test kitchen: `sudo gem install kitchen-ansiblepush kitchen-ansible`
 * Install vagrant driver for test kitchen: `sudo gem install kitchen-vagrant`

+Alternative to the last three steps you can also just use [bundler](http://bundler.io) to `bundle install` all necessary ruby gems.

 ### First steps

 After you installed all necessary tools and gems you change in the checked out directory of this project